MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/rendering-to-html-report-builder-and-ssrs.md

  In some scenarios, report parameters can be used to launch script injection attacks when rendering reports to HTML.
 For more information about securing reports, see [Secure Reports and Resources](../../reporting-services/security/secure-reports-and-resources.md).

- For more information about browsers, see [Browser Support for Reporting Services and Power View](../../reporting-services/browser-support-for-reporting-services-and-power-view.md).
+ For more information about browsers, see [Browser Support for Reporting Services](../../reporting-services/browser-support-for-reporting-services-and-power-view.md).

 > [!NOTE]
 >  [!INCLUDE[ssRBRDDup](../../includes/ssrbrddup-md.md)]